 • NO CASH, CHECKS OR MONEY ORDERS

-NWESD uses Live Scan digital system to scan fingerprints.
-If your fingerprints are of good quality, Live Scan reduces the turnaround time to obtain the results.
-If your fingerprints are of poor quality (worn or fine ridges) and we cannot get a satisfactory result, your prints could be rejected by the Washington State Patrol (WSP) and/or the FBI.
-If your prints are rejected for poor quality, we will reprint up to two times free of charge.
-If quality prints cannot be obtained after the second reprint attempt, you will have to travel to the WSP in Olympia where WSP takes and guarantees your prints.
+NWESD uses the Live Scan digital system to capture fingerprints.
+If your fingerprints are poor quality (e.g., worn or with fine ridges) and cannot be read satisfactorily, they may be rejected by the Washington State Patrol (WSP) or the FBI.
+If your prints are rejected, we will offer one free reprint.
+If the reprint still doesn’t meet quality standards, you will need to visit the WSP office in Olympia, where they can take and guarantee your prints.

 Individuals who wish to request a copy of their fingerprint results must submit a request to OSPI in Olympia.
 OSPI Fingerprint Records Forms and Resources